tempcke/rpm/README.md

 # Rental Property Manager (RPM)

+run `make help` for a list of commands running the tests requires some initialization which `make test` will do for you.

 ## Implemented Features
 - Store Property
 - List Properties
 - Get Property Details
 - Delete Property
+- gRPC and REST API

 ## Roadmap
 - List Properties